 - Can users successfully specify a connection, an alarm type, and an email recipient?

 - Do users have sufficient feedback to know that they have completed the task successfully?

 - Do users have any concerns with our UIs or our approach of configuring notifications on individual metrics for a single database?

-Participants were walked through the basics of a usability test and we told them to “think aloud” as they went through the application.
-We also told them it was a prototype and that they wouldn’t be able to type and many of the links weren’t clickable.
+Participants were walked through the basics of a usability test and I told them to “think aloud” as they went through the application.
+I also told them it was a prototype and that they wouldn’t be able to type and many of the links weren’t clickable.

 Participants were give the following scenario